Russellville, Arkansas: 20th century

+2024 solar eclipse

+Russellville was listed in the top ten places to see the eclipse by Astronomy magazine in 2021.
+The city hosted a large event, "Moon over Main", during the Solar eclipse of April 8, 2024.
+The city spent over fifteen months planning for the event, which hosted food trucks, music, and other entertainment.
+The city saw an influx of nearly 60,000 visitors from 48 states and 12 countries.
+Nearly 300 couples were married in a mass wedding in a soccer field.
+Members of the Paris Observatory, NASA, and the U.S. Space and Rocket Center travelled to attend.
+NASA designated it their home base for the eclipse.
+The city received four minutes and eleven seconds of totality.
+Visitors did not affect traffic but greatly increased sales at local businesses.
+Many came from Texas due to forecasts of cloudy weather.

 Geography

 Russellville is located at (35.278429, -93.136820).
-According to the United States Census Bureau, the city has a total area of 28.3 sqmi, of which 28.2 sqmi is land and 0.04 sqmi (0.08%) is water.
+According to the United States Census Bureau, the city has a total area of 28.3 sqmi, of which 0.04 sqmi (0.08%) is covered by water.
 It is located on the Arkansas River.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Russellville has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Russellville has a humid subtropical climate, Cfa on climate maps.